-25. /sensoryAnalysis/trackObject:o BufferedPort<VectorOf<double>> Size: 3 Format: [x, y, z] The location Note: specific object indicated of а by the input port /sensoryAnalysis/trackObject:i
+25. /sensoryAnalysis/trackObject:o BufferedPort<VectorOf<double>> Size: 3 Format: [x, y, z] location Note: The of а specific object indicated by the input port /sensoryAnalysis/trackObject:i

 3.3.
-Gaze Estimation
+Multi-sensory Fusion based Gaze Estimation

 Gaze is an essential part of the human's attention system.
 The task of gaze estimation is to estimate where children are looking at.
 It can be used in many applications such as human computer interaction, driver attention detection, marketing research, etc. In this project, we aim to estimate the 3D gaze direction of ASD children who can freely move their heads while doing motions.
-These requirements bring extra challenges such as large head movements, occlusions and different eye appearances caused by expressions.
-To handle these challenges, we firstly propose a gaze estimation method with a single camera and then extended this method to multi-sensor configuration to cover wider head movements.
+These requirements bring extra challenges such as large head movements, occlusions.
+To handle these challenges, a multi-sensor fusion based gaze estimation method is developed.
+The camera with the best view angel is selected and fused with the depth map captured by the middle Kinect to cover wider head movements and obtain accurate 3D gaze.
+In the following subsection, we firstly introduce the eye center localization method [18], which is a crucial step in determining the final gaze.
+Then, we present our eye model based gaze estimation method [19] and the developed multi-sensory fusion framework [20].